uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 There are multiple reasons why we are using Next.js in this context:

 1. Leveraging outstanding server-side rendering option that Next.js provides out of the box.
 This is critical to retain Sitecore Experience Editor and Preview functionality.
-1. Leveraging utilities such as routing, the plugin system and many other enhancements that improve Developer Experience and help with building fast sites.
+1. Next.js comes with "batteries included".
+You have  routing, styling built-in as well as the plugin system and many other enhancements that improve Developer Experience and help with building fast sites.

 ## Repo structure